hanxiaomax/Learncpp_CN/docs/9-11-Return-by-reference-and-return-by-address.md

 Modern compilers will produce a warning or error if you try to return a local variable by reference (so the above program may not even compile), but compilers sometimes have trouble detecting more complicated cases.

-Warning
+!!! warning "注意"

 	Objects returned by reference must live beyond the scope of the function returning the reference, or a dangling reference will result.
 Never return a local variable by reference.

-Don’t return non-const local static variables by reference
+## Don’t return non-const local static variables by reference

 In the original example above, we returned a const local static variable by reference to illustrate the mechanics of return by reference in a simple way.
 However, returning non-const static variables by reference is fairly non-idiomatic, and should generally be avoided.
 Here’s a simplified example that illustrates one such problem that can occur: